 npm start

-The application will start listening on a default port of 3000.
+The application will start listening on port 3000.
 Open up Postman and make a GET request to the http://localhost:3000/users/get endpoint or check that link using your favorite browser.
 This should return an array of users.

 Get users - browser